ShenChikai/GameStatsDB/README.md

-# MySQL Database
+# MySQL Database with MariaDB
-- The project uses **MariaDB** as its production level database, and this also aligns with the database provided through Ugrad machine
+- The project uses **MariaDB 10.6** as its production level database, and this also aligns with the database provided through Ugrad machine
 - *NOTE: Database configurations are read from environment variable, so do not foget to include a .env file for that.
 - Client Side (Flask)
     - The project will use a client-side **Cursor** to interacting with the database